-If you’re frequently running a set of complex MySQL queries, the Redis object cache will store the output of the query results into the cache.
-This will help in reducing the MySQL server hits as well as serving the request faster.
+If you’re frequently running a set of complex MySQL queries, the Redis object cache will store the output of the query results in the cache.
+This will help reduce the MySQL server hits and serve the request faster.

-Redis server will store all the complex SQL queries in the form of Object, hence its called Object Caching.
+Redis server will store all the complex SQL queries in the form of Objects; hence it’s called Object Caching.

-If you’re using the MySQL database for your web application or even WordPress for that matter.
-Then I recommend using the Redis for Object Caching and improving the MySQL server performance.
+Suppose you’re using the MySQL database for your web application or even WordPress.
+Then I recommend using Redis for Object Caching and improving the MySQL server performance.

-Learn about installing the Redis Server and enable Redis Object Cache in detail.
+Learn about installing the Redis Server and enabling Redis Object Cache in detail.
 You can also watch this video demo for details.